Advertisement

 A teenage girl receives a vaccination.
 The preferred age range for MenB vaccination is between 16 and 18 years old.

-Meningococcal disease refers to illnesses that are caused by infection with bacteria called Neisseria meningitidis (also called meningococcus).
-Infection with these bacteria can cause meningitis—inflammation of the protective membrane that covers the brain and spinal cord.
+Meningococcal disease refers to illnesses that are caused by infection with bacteria called Neisseria meningitidis, or meningococcus.
+Infection can cause meningitis, or inflammation of the protective membrane that covers the brain and spinal cord.
 It can also cause blood infections.

 While rare, meningococcal disease can be devastating.
-Between 10 and 15 percent of cases are fatal, even with treatment.
-Among those who recover from meningococcal disease, roughly 20 percent experience permanent side effects, which can include hearing loss, nerve damage, brain damage, and loss of limbs due to surgical amputation, which may be necessary if the infection spreads into the bloodstream.
+Between 10 and 15 percent of cases are fatal.
+Among those who recover from meningococcal disease, roughly 20 percent experience permanent side effects, which can include:

-While meningococcal disease can affect people of all ages, rates are highest among two age groups—children younger than one year, and young adults between the ages of 16 and 23 years.
+Meningococcal disease can affect people of all ages.
+But rates are highest among two age groups: children younger than one year old, and young adults between the ages of 16 and 23.

 Types of meningococcal disease

-Bacteria can be categorized into groups called serogroups based on differences in their structure.
-The serogroups of bacteria that cause the majority of meningococcal disease worldwide are serogroups A, B, C, W, X, and Y. Different serogroups are more common in different parts of the world.
+Bacteria fall into groups, called serogroups, based on differences in their structure.
+The serogroups of bacteria that cause most cases of meningococcal disease worldwide are A, B, C, W, X, and Y. Different serogroups are more common in different parts of the world.

-There are vaccines that can protect a person from the serogroups of bacteria that are the most common causes of meningococcal disease:
+There are vaccines that can protect a person from these bacteria:

-• The meningococcal ACWY (MenACWY) vaccine protects against bacteria in the serogroups A, C, W, and Y.
+• The meningococcal conjugate (menACWY) vaccines protect against bacteria in the serogroups A, C, W, and Y.

 MenACWY vaccine